mssfoobar/docs/docs/deployment/50-platform-infra/AWS-EKS/40-configure-platform-services.md

 ## AWS
 // TODO:
 ### Secrets manager
-// TODO:
+// TODO: Set up secrets manager outline to be filled in

 ### Route53 zones
 // TODO:
+Setup set of shared dns names for the current version of deployment

 ### ACM
 Certificate ARN to be used by Ingress configuration.
-Prepare manifests in init folder

-### Secret management
-System
-Storage
-Ingress
-To automate: Populate Traefik cert with ACM Cert’s arn.
+To be customised by project/deplpyment